ejconlon/digits/README.md

 a.k.a.
 "Classifying Street View House Numbers with Deep Learning"

+Project dependencies can be handled through `pip` or `conda` using the provided `requirements.txt`.

-Most tasks can be accomplished with `make`.
+Most other tasks can be accomplished with `make`.
 From a clean checkout, you can fetch datasets with

     make fetch